gazebosim/docs/dome/ros_integration.md

 Dome binaries are available for ROS Noetic and Foxy (ROS2).
 Check out the [table on ros_ign](https://github.com/ignitionrobotics/ros_ign) for other combinations.

-For example, to install on Noetic use:
+For example, to install on Noetic (on Ubuntu Focal, change all the noetic references to melodic if the system is using Bionic) use:

 ```bash
 sudo apt install ros-noetic-ros-ign